Picovoice/eagle/README.md

 const eagle = new Eagle(accessKey);
 ```

-Process incoming audio frames using the speaker profile exported before:
+Process audio with one or more speaker profiles from the `EagleProfiler`:

 ```typescript
 function getAudioData(numSamples): Int16Array {